canalplus/rx-player/doc/api/errors.md

     contain any playable Representation.
 This usually happen when every Representation has been blacklisted due to encryption limitations.

+  - ``"MANIFEST_UPDATE_ERROR"``: This error should never be emitted, it is a RxPlayer bug if it does.
+It means that an incoherent new version of the manifest was received during a partial update.
+We generally trigger a full update when that happens.

   - ``"MEDIA_TIME_NOT_FOUND"``: This error should never happen and is a RxPlayer bug if it does.
 It means that a time initially thought to be in the bounds of the manifest does not link to any "Period" of the Manifest.